-To prepare the artichokes, use a knife that's hefty and sharp, like the Hardy Slicer, to cut off the tough stem so the artichoke sits flat.
+To prepare the artichokes, use a knife that's hefty and sharp, like the Gourmet Prep Knife or Hardy Slicer, to cut off the tough stem so the artichoke sits flat.
 Then use the same knife to trim off the top.

 Use kitchen shears, like the Super Shears, to snip the tips off each leaf.
 Rub half a lemon anywhere you cut the artichokes to prevent browning.

 - 3 cups of fresh breadcrumbs (use about 1/2 loaf of soft Italian bread)